OlZe/Functional-Chess/README.md

 - [ ] Castling
 - [ ] En passant

+Features marked incomplete are still being worked on.

 ## Example Usage

-This example showcases Gleam code, though the project may be used with any Erlang or JavaScript runtime.
+This example showcases Gleam code, though the project may be used with any Erlang or JavaScript runtime through Gleam's toolchain.

 ```gleam
 import chess